OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ## Defense in Depth & Metrics

 While not a specific technique, it is important to implement defenses that consider the impact of individual defenses being defeated or otherwise failing.
-As an example, client-side defenses, such as device fingerprinting or Javascript challenges, may be spoofed or bypassed and other layers of defense should be implemented to account for this.
+As an example, client-side defenses, such as device fingerprinting or JavaScript challenges, may be spoofed or bypassed and other layers of defense should be implemented to account for this.

 Additionally, each defense layer should generate metrics regarding authentication request volume as a detective control.
 Ideally the metrics will include both detected and mitigated attack volume and allow for filtering on fields such as IP address.
 Monitoring and analyzing these metrics may defense failures or the presence of unidentified attacks, as well as the impact of new or improved defenses.